-Whether you're new to personal nutrition or a seasoned pro, working with a nutritionist can benefit anyone.
+Whether you're new to personal nutrition or a seasoned pro, working with a nutrition specialist can benefit anyone’s overall health.
 Maybe you've tried countless diets and still struggle to shed extra weight.
 Perhaps you want to learn tips for managing diabetes or how to naturally lower your blood pressure to reduce the risk of hypertension.
-You might seek guidance from a dietitian nutritionist for hundreds of reasons.
+You might seek guidance from a certified nutrition specialist for hundreds of reasons.

-Depending on what brought you to personal nutrition counseling, you may consider seeking a nutrition expert who can help address specific health problems.
-Weight loss may be one of the most commonly known concerns.
-However, the management of chronic diseases, severe food allergies, pregnancy, and heart disease can all benefit from the help of a registered dietitian nutritionist.
+Depending on what brought you to personal nutrition therapy, you may consider seeking a nutrition expert who can help address specific health conditions.
+Though weight loss may be one of the most commonly thought-of concerns when it comes to nutrition coaching, these health professionals can also help with the management of chronic diseases, severe food allergies, pregnancy, and heart disease.

 Different levels of certification exist within the world of nutrition science.
 Some nutritionists may be certified clinical nutritionists (CCNs).
 These professionals hold at least a Bachelor of Science degree and are certified by the Clinical Nutrition Certification Board.
 A certified clinical nutritionist is particularly helpful for providing education and recommendations on healthy eating.

 A nutritionist provides education and advice on improving your health through eating habits.
 They may recommend grocery shopping and meal planning tips to help you incorporate more fruits and vegetables into your diet.
 You may receive counseling on managing your blood sugar levels through a diet high in anti-inflammatory foods.
 Depending on your lifestyle, they may suggest incorporating regular physical activity into your daily schedule or developing better sleep habits.